rtp-ch/rtp_imgquery/README.md

 > The extension TypoScript in **Configuration/TypoScript/** contains default breakpoint settings for image content elements.

+####Smarty Plugin

+    {image
+        file = "fileadmin/images/myimage.jpg"
+        file.width = "800"
+        breakpoint = 1200
+        breakpoints = 600:500, 400:280, 320:160
+    }

+> Because the smarty extension already understands TypoScript there's no special responsive image plugin for smarty.
+Any valid TypoScript IMAGE setting can be passed as a parameter to the image plugin.

 ###Advanced Configuration Options

 *coming soon...*

 ###FAQ

+####Changing image quality for breakpoints
-> **Q:** Can I use the extension to change the image quality for certain breakpoints?
+*Is it possible to change the image quality for certain breakpoints?* Yes.

-> **A:** Yes.
 The following example defines in image with breakpoints in TypoScript and sets a lower image quality for the breakpoint 320.

 	10 = IMAGE
 	10.file = fileadmin/images/myimage.jpg